-Updated June 2016 and June 2017 to add new information for Finland, on 23 August 2016 with information for Canada, on 20 December 2016 with information for the Netherlands, and on 21 September 2017 with information for the US, and on 6 December 2017 with information for New Zealand/Aotearoa, Argentina, and Chile, on 16 January 2018 with information for Korea, on 28 February 2018 with information for Spain, and on 21 March 2019 with information from Sweden and Norway.
+Updated June 2016 and June 2017 to add new information for Finland, on 23 August 2016 with information for Canada, on 20 December 2016 with information for the Netherlands, on 21 September 2017 with additional information for the US, and on 6 December 2017 with information for New Zealand/Aotearoa, Argentina, and Chile, on 16 January 2018 with information for Korea, on 28 February 2018 with information for Spain, and on 21 March 2019 with information from Sweden and Norway.

 Financial data on the amounts spent by different nations – or their academic sectors – on journal subscriptions is not collated in any systematic way at present.
 I have argued elsewhere that it would be extremely useful if this were the case, but in the meantime here is a brief list of some of the information which is currently available.
 This is not comprehensive, so feel free to comment below if you spot anything that is missing.
 (A similar list can be found on an Open Knowledge International wiki, from which I have borrowed some of this information).